 Where applicable, mahinga kai protection and enhancement through the implementation of GMP is now a target (target 4) within the Waterbody Management Area (wetlands, riparian areas, drains, rivers, lakes) of the regional FEP framework.
-Some Sub-Regions, e.g. Selwyn Waihora (Management Area) and Waitaki (Management Area), may have additional requirements which needs to be included in the FEP.
+Some Sub-Regions have additional requirements which needs to be included in the FEP.